 Crack the eggs into the bowl of an electric mixer or into a large mixing bowl.
 Beat with your mixer or wire whisk.
-Add in vanilla, maple syrup, pumpkin, and mix until thoroughly combined.
-Sift coconut flour, ghee or oil, spices, salt, and baking soda.
+Add in oil, vanilla, maple syrup, pumpkin and mix until thoroughly combined.
+Sift together the coconut flour, spices, salt, and baking powder.
 Slowly add the dry mixture to the pumpkin mixture and beat, or whisk, until there are no lumps.
 Stir in the coconut flakes, chopped apple, pecans and chocolate chips.
 Pour the batter into your baking dish or muffin tins.
 Bake for about 30 minutes for bread, or 15 minutes for muffins – in any case it is done when a toothpick comes out clean.

 Remove it form the oven and turn onto a wire rack to cool, then generously cover with the Cream Cheese Frosting.

 1 cup organic whipped cream cheese (Tofutti for Vegans, or make it yourself)